GAMS-dev/gamspy/docs/user/ml/nn.rst

    stop_early[...] = loss >= 100

-We have demonstrated the flexibility of GAMSPy by training a simple neural network.
+We demonstrated the flexibility of GAMSPy by training a simple neural network.
 If your primary goal is to train a neural network, using frameworks like `PyTorch <https://pytorch.org/>`_ or `TensorFlow <https://www.tensorflow.org/>`_ would be easier and faster.
 However, for research purposes and curious users,